 Chicago had not won 1-0 since May 28 last year against Cincinnati.
 The Braves lost 1-0 for the second time this year following a defeat at Milwaukee on May 16.

-Minter (2-1) walked pinch-hitter Jonathan Villar leading off the eighth.
-He advanced on Andrelton Simmons’ sacrifice, stole third without a throw on Minter’s 2-1 pitch in the dirt to Morel and scored on Morel’s 277-foot fly to center with a steady wind blowing in at Wrigley Field.
+A.J.
+Minter (2-1) walked pinch-hitter Jonathan Villar leading off the eighth, advanced on Andreton Simmons’ sacrifice, stole third without a throw on Minter’s 2-1 pitch in the dirt to Morel and scored on Morel’s 277-foot fly to center with the wind blowing in.